-In Physical layer, IoMT based system for heart disease detection, generally take numerous measurements such as sugar concentration level, cholesterol level, heart rate and pulse rate, and other vital signs by using various sensors.
-These vital signs are usually measured by using various IoMT devices such as smart watches, electrocardiogram (ECG) monitors, and other ECG or optical based heart monitoring medical devices.
-Smart watches mostly use optical sensors to scan the blood flow near wrist to measure these vital signs, while ECG monitors use electrodes to acquire the electrical signals moving through the heart, record the strength and the timing of these signals and then display the acquired measurements in graphical form.
-However, there are few limitations to measure these vital signs due to the measurement conditions (for example patient sweating while ECG measurement) and the accuracy of the measuring devices [31].
-Once the measurements are taken, these are sent to the Data integration layer through Internet and could use cloud base servers for further processing [32].
-After processing, the results are analysed by doctors at Application service/Presentation layer by means of a mobile app or web page.
-Additionally, nowadays further algorithms based on Artificial Intelligence (AI) are available and integrated into Data integration layer in order to further aid doctors in diagnostic process [28].
-For example, in [29] an IoMT based detection system for the monitoring of heart-related diseases based on deep belief network model and higher order Boltzmann machine is presented.
-The system uses IoT devices such as embedded based sensors and a wearable watch to measure vital signs such as heart rate, blood pressure, and record other physical activities.
-However, Authors have not provided information about which type of sensors and wearable watch have been used in the collection of these vital signs and how accurately these measurements are taken.
-After collecting, the required data are transmitted to the healthcare centre, to be processed using the higher order Boltzmann deep belief neural network (HOBDBNN).
-This deep network basically learns features of heart disease from past analysis.
-To evaluate the disease prediction accuracy, the system is implemented by using MATLAB and the collected data is divided into two sets, 70 % of total data is for training the network and 30% of data is for testing purposes.
-HOBDBNN performances are evaluated by using different metrics, such as f-measure, sensitivity, specificity and other metrics [29] which are defined as:
+In the physical layer, IoMT-based systems for heart-disease detection generally take numerous measurements, such as sugar concentration levels, cholesterol levels, heart rate and pulse rate as well as other vital signs, using sensors.
+These measurements are usually taken by IoMT devices, such as smartwatches, electrocardiogram (ECG) monitors and other ECG or optical-based heart-monitoring medical devices.
+Smartwatches mostly use optical sensors to scan the blood flow near the wrist to measure these vital signs, while ECG monitors use electrodes to acquire the electrical signals moving through the heart, record the strength and the timing of these signals and then display the acquired measurements in graphical form.
+However, smartwatch measurements have a number of limitations based on the measurement conditions (for example, a patient sweating during the ECG measurement) and the accuracy of the measuring device [31].
+Once the measurements are taken, they are sent to the data integration layer through the Internet and may use cloud-based servers for further processing [32].
+After processing, the results are analysed by doctors in the application service/presentation layer by means of a mobile app or web page.
+Additionally, further algorithms based on artificial intelligence (AI) are now available and are integrated into the data integration layer in order to further aid doctors in the diagnostic process [28].
+For example, in [29], an IoMT-based detection system for the monitoring of heart-related diseases based on the deep belief network model and a higher order Boltzmann machine is presented.
+This system uses IoT devices, such as embedded sensors and a wearable watch, to measure vital signs, such as heart rate and blood pressure, and to record other physical activities.
+However, the authors do not provide any details on the types of sensor and wearable watch used in the collection of these data or how accurate these measurements are.
+After collection, the required data is transmitted to the healthcare centre to be processed using the higher order Boltzmann deep belief neural network (HOBDBNN), which learns the features of heart disease from previous analyses.
+To evaluate the disease-prediction accuracy, the system is implemented using MATLAB, and the collected data is divided into two sets: 70 % of the total data is for training the network and 30 % for testing purposes.
+The HOBDBNN performance is evaluated by different metrics, such as the F-measure, sensitivity and specificity, [29] which are defined as